iBridges-for-iRODS/iBridges/README.md

 ```

-## Commandline interface
+## Command line interface
-To simply upload or download data you do not need to write full python program, we offer a Commandline interface
+To simply upload or download data you do not need to write full python program, we offer a command line interface

 - Establish a connection